wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 downgrade response to be expected.
 If true, then the response is removed from `responses`, and the ACK counter is decremented, as the flush inv event counts as both downgrade and invalidation.
-Note that this is universally handled for all cases, although in some cases, there will not be any response to expect, in which case what is described above will not have any effect except `doEviction()`.
+Note that this is universally handled for all cases, and only for the first attempt of the event even if it is NACK'ed due to MSHR allocation failure.
+Though, in some cases, there will not be any response to expect, in which case what is described above will not have any effect except `doEviction()`.

 The method then performs state transition and coherence actions with a switch block.